quisquous/cactbot/docs/TimelineGuide.md

 Here's what a completed version of the first phase loop looks like.

-Note that we've used the times from **timeline_adjust.py** rather than the original times.
-(You could also use `Cactbot Highlight` if you prefer that.)
+Note that we've used adjusted times rather than the original times.
 This is so that when we jump from 52.2 to 24.4 that all of the relative times stay the same.
 In both cases when `Gate Of Tartarus` occurs, there's a `Shield Skewer` in 5.4 seconds after it.